not actually in

 timbers to build the Long Beach boardwalk, but

 according to reliable sources, it was built in 1907, Jumbo was

-(named Roger and Alice, then housed at Dreamland in Coney Island),
+named Roger and Alice (then housed at Dreamland in Coney Island) were used.

-There is no evidence that Barnum had anything to do with the
+There is no evidence that P.T.
+Barnum had anything to do with the

-early development of Long Beach, and the popular belief that the
+early development of Long Beach, or consistent with popular belief,

-same Barnum was the namesake of Barnum Island (the original name for
+Barnum who was the namesake of Barnum Island (the original name for

 an incredible online collection of photos of Long Beach over the last 125+ years,

 Chuck Jacobi (LBHS, '73),

 who might best be described as Long Beach's